hecmay/hugo/content/posts/23-05-03-autool-desktop-plugin-system.md

 ```

 ### Connect apps into a pipeline
-You can connect multiple apps into a pipeline, and control the flow of the pipeline using a simple GUI.
+You can connect multiple apps into a pipeline.
+It supports both desktop apps and web apps.

 ```yaml
 actions: